-If you have any questions about file naming, let us know in the comments.
+If you have any questions about how to organize photos using file naming, let us know in the comments.

-Also, we love good news, so if our file naming tips have helped you to understand how to name and organize your photos, share that too.
+Also, I love good news, so if my photo filing system helps you to understand how to store photos safely, share that too.